 United World College (UWC) Scholarships

 United World College (UWC) makes education a force to unite people, nations and cultures for peace and a sustainable future.
 It is the only global educational NGO that brings students together from all over the world, selected from within their own countries, on merit and regardless of their ability to pay.
-Students come together at one of twelve United World Colleges that aim to foster international understanding and peace.
+Students come together at one of seventeen United World Colleges that aim to foster international understanding and peace.
 The Bhutan Youth Development Fund administers scholarships to United World College in the USA, Canada, UK, Singapore, Hong Kong, China, and India.

 YDF/Royal Thimphu College Need-Based Scholarships